-The below table contains a list of key decisions reflected in these guidelines and articulated in the technical standards
+The below table contains a list of key decisions reflected in the standards and guidelines.

 Area Decision 1 CX Standards The CDR Rules require a number of data standards to be made.
-These include CX Standards outlined in the CX Standards section.
-To indicate the direction of the CDR Rules, certain guidelines were listed as mandatory in v0.9.5 of the CX Guidelines.
-A number of these items have now been incorporated into the CDR Rules.
+These include CX Standards outlined in the CX Standards section, which form part of the overall data standards .
 2 Consent These guidelines allow for the provision of consent at the level of data clusters and meet the requirements of the CDR rules.
 Consultation and research have indicated that fine-grained control will be needed within the regime.
 Further consultation on how fine-grained control will be accommodated into the CDR regime will be undertaken.
-This will include further rounds of customer experience research.
+This will include further rounds of consumer experience research.
 3 Authentication The DSB has determined that a single, consistent, authentication flow will be adopted by the CDR regime.
 The redirect with one-time password model is incorporated into the standards as the proposed authentication flow.
-Guidelines and standards for this authentication flow are contained in this document.
 4 Right to Delete The CX Standards and Guidelines reflect Subdivision 4.3.4 in the CDR Rules on a consumer's right to deletion.
 These rules state that a CDR consumer may elect that their collected data, and any data derived from it, be deleted when it becomes redundant.
-A consumer is able to make this election when giving consent, or, if they do not make the election at that point, at any other time before the expiry of their consent.
-5 Re-authorisation The CX Standards and Guidelines do not not cover re-authorisation.
+5 Amending Consent The CX Standards and Guidelines do not cover various amending consent scenarios, including re-authorisation.
 This position reflects current CDR Rules.
-Further CX work is encouraged to provide further guidance on re-authorisation and to identify ways in which re-authorisation flows can be simplified without compromising the quality of consumer consent.
+Further CX work on amending consent is underway to test how consent can be amended and how flows might be simplified without compromising the quality of consent.
+6 Concurrent Consent The technical standards will support concurrent consents to allow more than one consent to be established, at the same time, between an ADR and a DH.
+The ability to establish concurrent consents supports ADRs to provide multiple use cases while being specific as to each consent's purpose.
+CDR participants should refer to the technical standards for details on when concurrent consent scenarios should be implemented.
+7 Joint Accounts Since v1.3.0, the CX Standards and Guidelines have supported the mandatory joint account requirements for November 2020 as outlined in the CDR Rules, based on the following: (1) the joint account management service (JAMS) is entirely in the DH space; (2) after a joint account is elected via the JAMS it appears in the authorisation flow in the same way as an individual account; and (3) 1 to authorise is mandatory, 2 to authorise is optional, and as such 2 to authorise is not covered in the standards/guidelines for November 2020 implementation.

-Document management
+Document management 2

-I Key decisions 3
+Key decisions 3

-(Glossary 9
+Glossary 9

-(OVERVIEW 11
+OVERVIEW 11

 Overview 12

 Developing the CX Standards and Guidelines 13

-How to use this document 14

-(CONSUMER EXPERIENCE STANDARDS 16

-Data Language Standards 18

-Accessibility Standards 23

-Consent, Authenticate, and Authorise Standards 24

-Withdrawal Standards 25

-(CONSENT 26

-Consent 27

-The Consent Model 28

-Control 29

-Simplicity 30

-CONSENT FLOW: CONSUMER JOURNEY 31

-(Consent Flow: Consumer journey overview 32

-(, 32

-1. Pre-Consent Flow 34

-CDR Value e proposition 37

-CD R information 38

-Acc reditation information 39

-Dat a sharing rules 40

-Cancellation on screen 42

-Car ncellation 43

-CDR data sharing instructions 44

-CD R data sharing instructions 45

-Consent Flow 46

-2. Consent 48

-Data requ est 49

-Act ive consent 50

-Dat a clusters and permissions 51

-Ado litional usage of data 56

-Out sourced providers 58

-Dur ation 59

-Har ndling of redundant data 60

-De- identification 61

-Dat a deletion 62

-Rev view and Withdraw 63

-Wit hdrawal of previous consent 64
+Data Standards Principles 14

+How to use this document 15

+CONSUMER EXPERIENCE STANDARDS 17

+Data Language Standards 19

+Accessibility Standards 24

+Consent, Authenticate, and Authorise Standards 25

+Withdrawal Standards 26

+CONSENT 27

+Consent 28

+The Consent Model 29

+Control 30

+Simplicity 31

+CONSENT FLOW: CONSUMER JOURNEY 32

+Consent Flow: Consumer journey overview 33

+1. Pre-Consent Flow 35

+Product value proposition 36

+Product value proposition 37

+CDR Value proposition 38

+CDR information 39

+Accreditation information 40

+Data sharing rules 41

+Cancellation screen 43

+Cancellation 44

+CDR data sharing instructions 45

+CDR data sharing instructions 46

+Consent Flow 47

+2. Consent 49

+Data request 50

+Active consent 51

+Data clusters and permissions 52

+Additional usage of data 57

+Outsourced providers 59

+Duration 60

+Handling of redundant data 61

+De-identification 62

+Data deletion 63

+Review and Withdraw 64

+Withdrawal of previous consent 65